 Bourbon’s signature profile is built on a foundation of warmth and richness.
 When you sip a quality bourbon, you’ll notice notes of caramel, vanilla, and toasted oak, often with a touch of spice from the rye in the mash bill.
 These flavors come from the spirit’s time spent aging in new, charred oak barrels.
 This process gives bourbon its deep amber color and its comforting, slightly sweet character.
 In a cocktail, these notes provide a solid, welcoming base that can stand up to other strong ingredients, making it an incredibly versatile spirit for any home bar.

-What Are Tequila’s Bright, Earthy Notes?
+And What About Tequila’s Bright, Earthy Notes?

 Tequila brings a completely different, yet complementary, set of flavors to the table.
 Made from the agave plant, it has a distinctly bright and earthy profile.
 You’ll often hear experts describe some of its notes as “vegetal,” which is that fresh, plant-like quality that adds a layer of complexity to a drink.
 According to Whisky Advocate, these subtle notes add incredible depth when mixed with the sweetness and spice of a whiskey.
 This earthy brightness is what cuts through the richness of bourbon, preventing the cocktail from feeling too heavy and adding a lively, intriguing twist.